lilbobb/hng-stage0-profile-card/README.md

 ## Technologies Used

 - HTML5 (Semantic markup)
-- CSS3 (Flexbox, Grid, Custom Properties)
+- CSS3 (Flexbox, Grid, Transitions, Media Queries)
 - Vanilla JavaScript (ES6+)
+- Font Awesome 6.4.0 (Icons)
-- No frameworks or libraries
+- No frameworks or heavy libraries

 ## Deployment
 This project was deployed using Netlify